Abdel Khalek Sarwat Pasha: Creation of the Wafd and the 1919 Revolution

 On 13 November 1918, two days after the First World War armistice was signed, Saad, who had held a prominent position in the Legislative Assembly before it was dissolved in 1914, and two others ex-members had a historical one-hour meeting with Sir Reginald Wingate, the British High Commissioner of Egypt.
 They first expressed their belief that they represented Egypt because of their previous membership in the legislative assembly.
 Saad then said: “When England will have helped us obtaining our complete independence, we will give her reasonable guarantees that no country will control our independence nor touch England's interest.
 We will guarantee her [England's] road to India, which is the Suez Canal, by giving her the exclusive right to occupy it [the Canal] when necessary.
 We will also ally with her [England] against third parties and give her, when necessary, what the alliance needs in terms of soldiers.”
 He also said: “We are talking about these demands here with you as a personification of this great nation [Britain] and we are addressing here [in Egypt] no one other than you and outside [of Egypt] no one other than England state's men, and we ask you [...] to help up realize these demands”.

 Saad historical meeting was organized with the prior knowledge of and in agreement with Prime Minister Roshdi, who met with Saad immediately after the meeting and met Wingate afterward, on the same day.
 Roshdi found the High Commissioner surprised that three people could talk in the name of a Nation.
-He reported this to Zaghlul and encouraged him to move forward with his project.
+He reported this to Saad Zaghlul and encouraged him to move forward with his project.

 From then on, events unfolded quickly.
 On the same day, 13 November 1918, and after the meeting with Wingate, Saad met with a few supporters and Al-Wafd-Al-Masry (the Egyptian Delegation) (“Wafd”) was created with Saad as head plus six members.
 Its members approved its constitution, on 23 November 1918, which stated, among other things, that its mission was to seek the complete independence of Egypt using legal and peaceful means.
 The wafd then went on to collect powers of attorney from a diverse swath of the population, across the country, with the British opposing this initiative.
 It also enlarged it membership.
 On 20 November, Saad asked the British military authorities, as it was usually required, for permission for him and members of the Wafd to travel to Britain.
 On 1 December, he received a negative reply from the High Commissioner, after the later consulted his government.